 Pick up, clean up, and securely stow all loose gear after each use.
 Do not walk away from any piece of loose equipment-- even if it is not yours, tie it down.

 Wear proper shoes when working on deck.
 Sandals or other flip-flop type of footwear which cannot be securely fastened to one's feet are unsafe and will not be tolerated for deck work.

-MAN OVERBOARD - If someone has the misfortune to fall overboard, first pass the word to the bridge "MAN OVERBOARD" designating which side if possible.
+MAN OVERBOARD - If someone has the misfortune to fall overboard, first pass the word to the bridge, "MAN OVERBOARD," designating which side if possible.
 Next throw one of the strategically located life rings over the side to mark the spot and provide flotation.
-At all times you should keep your eyes on the person, it helps if you point to the victim.
-This assists the bridge and other watchers to keep the person in sight.
-If underway the bridge watch will maneuver to keep the props clear and recover the person, or if circumstances permit launch the rescue boat.
+At all times, you should keep your eyes on the person;it helps if you point to the victim.
+This assists the bridge and other watchers in keeping the person in sight.
+If underway, the bridge watch will maneuver to keep the props clear and recover the person, or if circumstances permit, launch the rescue boat.
 The sound signals for MAN OVERBOARD are 3 long blasts on the general alarm and ship's whistle.